 - 1. For the election of directors, those nominees receiving the greatest number of votes at the Annual Meeting shall be deemed elected, even though the nominees may not receive a majority of the votes cast.
 However, as described in "Corporate Governance Majority Vote Requirement", under certain circumstances, nominees who are elected receiving less than a majority vote may be asked to resign. - 2.
-For the ratification of the appointment of Porter Keadle Moore, LLP as independent registered public accountant for 2008, the vote of a majority of the shares voted on the matter. - 3.
+For the approval of the advisory (non-binding) vote on executive compensation, the vote of a majority of the shares voted on the matter. - 3.
+For the ratification of the appointment of Porter Keadle Moore, LLP as independent registered public accountant for 2009, the vote of a majority of the shares voted on the matter. - 4.
 For any other business at the Annual Meeting, the vote of a majority of the shares voted on the matter, assuming a quorum is present, shall be the act of the shareholders on that matter, unless the vote of a greater number is required by law.